nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 .. sourcecode:: bash

-  $ ./waf --run test-runner --command-template="gdb %s --args --suite=mytest --verbose"
+  $ ./ns3 --run test-runner --command-template="gdb %s --args --suite=mytest --verbose"

 Working Directory
 +++++++++++++++++

-Waf needs to run from its location at the top of the |ns3| tree.
+ns3 needs to run from its location at the top of the |ns3| tree.
 This becomes the working directory where output files will be written.
 But what if you want to keep those files out of the |ns3| source tree?
 Use the ``--cwd`` argument:

 .. sourcecode:: bash

-  $ ./waf --cwd=...
+  $ ./ns3 --cwd=...

 It may be more convenient to start with your working directory where you want the output files, in which case a little indirection can help:

 .. sourcecode:: bash

-  $ function waff {
+  $ function ns3f {
       CWD="$PWD"
       cd $NS3DIR >/dev/null
-      ./waf --cwd="$CWD" $*
+      ./ns3 --cwd="$CWD" $*
       cd - >/dev/null
     }

-This embellishment of the previous version saves the current working directory, ``cd``'s to the Waf directory, then instructs Waf to change the working directory *back* to the saved current working directory before running the program.
+This embellishment of the previous version saves the current working directory, ``cd``'s to the ns3 directory, then instructs ns3 to change the working directory *back* to the saved current working directory before running the program.

-We mention this ``--cwd`` command for completeness; most users will simply run Waf from the top-level directory and generate the output data files there.
+We mention this ``--cwd`` command for completeness; most users will simply run ns3 from the top-level directory and generate the output data files there.

 Running without Building
 ++++++++++++++++++++++++

-As of the ns-3.30 release, a new Waf option was introduced to allow the running of programs while skipping the build step.
+As of the ns-3.30 release, a new ns3 option was introduced to allow the running of programs while skipping the build step.
 This can reduce the time to run programs when, for example, running the same program repeatedly through a shell script, or when demonstrating program execution.